PERSUE-Lab-ASU/cse467/about.md

 ## Photo requirements
 Arizona State University requires each enrolled student and university employee to have on file with ASU a current photo that meets ASU&#39;s requirements (your "Photo").
-ASU uses your Photo to identify you, as necessary, to provide you educational and related services as an enrolled student at ASU.
+ASU uses your Photo to identify you, as necessary, to provide you with educational and related services as an enrolled student at ASU.
 If you do not have an acceptable
-Photo on file with ASU, or if you do not consent to the use of your photo, access to ASU resources, including access to course material or grades (online or in person) may be negatively affected, withheld or denied.
+Photo on file with ASU, or if you do not consent to the use of your photo, access to ASU resources, including access to course material or grades (online or in person) may be negatively affected, withheld, or denied.